Subjects and Curriculum | Epsom College

 Sixth Form

-Religious Studies is a very popular A-level that complements most other choices.
-The department is fortunate enough to be staffed entirely by experienced subject specialists, all of whom hold degrees in Theology from institutions belonging variously to Oxbridge, the Russell Group and the 1994 Group.
+Religious Studies is a very popular A-level that complements an extensive range of other choices and equips students for a variety of future careers.
+The department is fortunate enough to be staffed entirely by experienced subject specialists.

 The department focuses on instilling clarity of thought, coherence of argument, and academic rigour in students, in order to ensure examination success in Religious Studies and other disciplines that require these transferable skills.